 Now save these settings, and wait for a few days; all errors of “Duplicate, submitted URL not selected as canonical” will be removed due to the Blogger m=1 issue.

-You can read how to improve the SEO score of bloggers, best practices available on the internet
+If you’re using Adsense Ads for monetization, follow this method to boost Adsense revenue by 150 to 200%.
+You can read how to improve the SEO score of Blogger, best practices available on the internet.

 Additional Tips: What is more important for any blog is the theme.
 Google supports HTML5 themes.
 You can also try our Blogger blog themes that are completely SEO-friendly.